indigenous, elder, ceremony

 Social value

-Under the Indigenous partnerships pillar of the BHP social value framework, we have set ourselves the goal of delivering respectful relationships that hear and act upon the distinct perspectives, aspirations and rights of Indigenous peoples and support the delivery of mutually beneficial and jointly defined outcomes.
-We report annually on progress in the BHP Annual Report.
+Under the Indigenous partnerships pillar of our social value framework, we have set ourselves an aspirational goal of delivering respectful relationships that hear and act upon the distinct perspectives, aspirations and rights of Indigenous peoples and support the delivery of mutually beneficial and jointly defined outcomes.
+For more information on our 2030 social value goals refer to the BHP Annual Report 2025, Operating and Financial Review 9.4 – 2030 goals and social value scorecard.

 Cultural heritage